Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Neutrino Oscillation Probability in Short Baseline Experiment

-The main advantage of considering the CE$\nu$NS process for finding the ASN mixing sensitivity is due to its larger cross-section as compared to IBD cross-section.
-This enables the use of smaller size detectors in the CE$\nu$NS measurements.
-The compact detector will minimize the neutrinos path length uncertainty.
-In the SM, there are three flavors of active neutrinos ($\nu_{e}$, $\nu_{\mu}$, $\nu_{\tau}$).
-The conversion of flavor to mass eigen-states is expressed using Pontecorvo-Maki-Nakagawa-Sakata (PMNS)~\cite{Maki:1962mu} unitary matrix.
-Worldwide several measurements are being carried out to observe the phenomenon of neutrino oscillation and measurements of three generation oscillation parameters~\cite{Super-Kamiokande:2010orq,SNO:2011hxd,KamLAND:2008dgz, DayaBay:2012fng,RENO:2012mkc,DoubleChooz:2012gmf,K2K:2006yov,MINOS:2012wcj, T2K:2011qtm}.
-Beyond these three active neutrinos, various experiments are going on to either find out or exclude the existence of a sterile neutrino which has no analogous SM gauge interactions.
+The CE$\nu$NS process offers a distinct advantage in assessing ASN mixing sensitivity compared to the IBD process, owing to its higher cross-section.
+This allows for the use of smaller size detectors in CE$\nu$NS measurements, thereby minimizing the uncertainty in the neutrino's path length.
+In the Standard Model, three active neutrino flavors ($\nu_{e}$, $\nu_{\mu}$, $\nu_{\tau}$) are present, and their conversion to mass eigenstates is described by the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) unitary matrix)~\cite{Maki:1962mu}.
+Numerous global efforts are underway to study neutrino oscillation phenomena and measure oscillation parameters for the three-generation model~\cite{Super-Kamiokande:2010orq,SNO:2011hxd,KamLAND:2008dgz, DayaBay:2012fng,RENO:2012mkc,DoubleChooz:2012gmf,K2K:2006yov,MINOS:2012wcj, T2K:2011qtm}.
+Beyond these, experiments are exploring to either find out or exclude the existence of sterile neutrinos, which has no analogous SM gauge interactions.
 However, its presence can affect the standard neutrino oscillations.

 Firstly, a standard neutrino could oscillate into an undetectable sterile neutrino, leading to a reduction of the observed event rate within the detector.
 Secondly, the mass eigen-state ($\nu_{4}$ with mass $\mathrm{m_{4}}$) primarily associated with the sterile neutrino would enhance the transformation probability between standard neutrinos, leading to the detection of a neutrino flavor that is not emitted by the source.
 The experiments looking for a reduction of the interaction rate are called ``disappearance" experiments while the ones seeking an enhanced neutrino conversion are called ``appearance" experiments.

-In this case of ASN oscillation, PMNS matrix is expanded to 3$+$1 from 3 generations, where ``3" stands for three active neutrinos and ``1" for a sterile neutrino~($\nu_{s}$).
-The order of rotation and elements of the mixing matrix is given in Ref.~\cite{Behera:2019hfs}.
-The 3$+$1 generation oscillation model is reduced to two flavor framework for a small value of mixing angle $\theta_{14}$ and at a few meters ($<$ 100 m) source to detector distance.
+In the context of ASN oscillation, the PMNS matrix extends to 3$+$1 from the standard 3 generations, with "3" representing active neutrinos and "1" representing a sterile neutrino ($\nu_{s}$).
+The specifics of the rotation order and mixing matrix elements can be found in Ref.~\cite{Behera:2019hfs}.
+The 3$+$1 generation oscillation model reduced to a two-flavor framework for small mixing angles ($\theta_{14}$) and short source-to-detector distances ($<$ 100 m).
 Then the $\antinue$ survival probability can be approximated as